stefansc/cordova-ios-LocalNotification/README.md

 =================================

 - Forked from Cordova 2.3.0+ plugin to create local notifications on iOs by Olivier Lesnicki
-- adding changes to reduce manual steps and make [plugman](https://github.com/apache/cordova-plugman) compatible from bruchu
+- adding changes to reduce manual steps and make [plugman](https://github.com/apache/cordova-plugman) compatible by bruchu
 - adding foreground and background inspired by drewdahlman

 Installing the plugin